Paaaark/HanQuant/cmd/server/README.md

 - `404 Not Found` — Order not found
 - `500 Internal Server Error` — Server error

+The returned object shares the same shape as in `POST /orders`.
+See above for a field-by-field example of the order JSON structure.

 **Example Error Responses:**

 ```json